Category Archives: Training

 Warming Up – You’re Doing it Wrong

 OK.
-That thing you do where you come into a class, half-heartedly reach for your toes for 30 seconds, and gossip with your besties is not a warm-up.
+That thing you do where you come into a class, half-heartedly reach for your toes for 30 seconds, do 4 shoulder rolls, and gossip with your besties is not a warm-up.
 It is not is not is not.
 It blows what little mind I have left when my darlings jump in the air with little more than a neck roll and a shoulder circle.
 Warming up is YOUR responsibility (even if your instructor leads a group warm-up), and a non-negotiable if you want to stay injury free.
 Miss Laura’s about to drop that hammer! (#hammertime)

 Why Do I Need a Stupid Warm-Up, Miss Laura?